wdsmith-lab/obsidian-controlled-vocabs/README.md

 ## Usage Instructions

 1. **Configure the Plugin**
-   - Open the settings tab and set the path to your vocabulary file, output delimiter, and terms per line as desired.
+   - Open the settings tab and set the path to your vocabulary file, output delimiter, and terms per line in the modal display as desired.

 2. **Define Your Vocabularies**
    - Edit your vocabulary file in the specified format (see above).